Nexfinity/CakeyBot-Wiki/feature/economy.md

 * **/eco work** - Work for money.
 * **/eco rob** - Attempt to rob another user.
 * **/eco beg** - Beg for money.

+# Customization
+In addition to the regular commands, there's a number of customization options that you can configure on our dashboard.
+These options include:
+##

 # Item Shop
 Items can be purchased from the item shop in order to gain an advantage or improve your odds in various economy games/activites.
 Currently all items are persistent and are not consumable.
 Items will also incur a daily cost which will remove the item if you run out of money to pay for them.